-WFCERRS Documentation for the Open Watcom F77 Diagnostic Messages (excerpt from
+WFCERRS Documentation for the Open Watcom F77 Diagnostic Messages (excerpt from the Open Watcom FORTRAN 77 User's Guide).

 4.1.2 On-line Documentation under Windows

 On-line documentation is presented in the form of Windows Help files (".HLP" files).
 When the software is installed under Windows 3.x, Windows 95/98/Me or Windows NT/2000/XP, a number of program groups are created.
 You can access the on-line document by opening a program group and double-clicking on a help icon.